FauzaanQureshi/MIDI-TabsPlayer-Synthesizer/README.md

 # MIDI-TabsPlayer-Synthesizer

-* MusicSheetReader : plays custom tabs from a txt file
+* JavaProg.MusicSheetReader : plays custom tabs from a txt file